comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp00-epic-stories.md

 #### 5. Wireframes / Mockups
 - For each critical user story, create clear, detailed wireframes/mockups.
-- Use Figma and Material UI components as shown in class to ensure consistency and professional appearance.
+- Use Figma to produce lo-fidelity wireframes/prototypes to ensure consistency and a professional appearance.
 - Include a brief but clear explanation beneath each wireframe:
     - What interaction is happening?
     - What action(s) are users performing?